-On the other hand, in a workers’ compensation case, you would only be able to receive weekly compensation, permanent impairment benefits, medical bills, and vocational rehabilitation, depending on the severity of your injury.
-You cannot receive any benefits for pain and suffering in a workers’ compensation case.
+On the other hand, in a workers’ compensation case, you would only be able to receive permanent impairment benefits, weekly compensation, medical bills, and vocational rehabilitation, depending on the severity of your injury.
+You will not be able to obtain any benefits for pain and suffering in a workers’ compensation case.
 If your employer harmed you on purpose, this would be one of the rare circumstances in which you would be able to file a personal injury claim.
 This is a rare exception, however.
 Since the nature of the workers’ compensation system eliminates fault and negligence as a factor when it comes to obtaining benefits, it also largely eliminates a worker’s ability to sue an employer.

 If you were injured due to the negligence of another party, you have a right to pursue fair and just compensation.
 At Metzger Wickersham, our firm has been fighting on behalf of the wrongfully injured since 1888 and, throughout the years, has continued to provide personalized counsel, special attention, and successful results.
-You should not have to suffer in silence or bear the burden of someone else’s mistakes.
+You should not have to suffer in silence.
 Our team is available 24 hours a day, 7 days a week to discuss the details of your case.

-Get started today and contact us at (888) 286-2850 to request your free initial case evaluation with one of our knowledgeable personal injury attorneys.
+Get started today and contact us at (888) 286-2850 to request your free case review with one of our knowledgeable personal injury attorneys.